Garevia/weather-forecast/README.md

 - 🧠 **Domain-Driven Design**: Clear separation of concerns across Domain, Application, Infrastructure, and API layers.
 - ⚡ **Redis Caching**: Reduce third-party calls with smart caching based on coordinates and units.
 - 🧪 **Request Validation**: Strong validation of inputs using FluentValidation and MediatR pipeline behavior.
-- 🛡️ **Resilience Ready**: Designed for extensibility with retry policies and fault handling.
 - 📚 **Swagger UI**: API self-documentation with request/response examples.

 ---